Hayward Recycled Water Project

 Download a PDF of the Project Area Map

-The U&ES Department completes capital improvement projects to ensure Hayward’s water and wastewater services meet the highest standards of quality, reliability, safety, and efficiency.
+The Public Works & Utilities Department completes capital improvement projects to ensure Hayward’s water and wastewater services meet the highest standards of quality, reliability, safety, and efficiency.
 In addition, facilities and programs are continuously upgraded with new technologies to meet the City's environmental goals.